-Jennifer Thomson, Bsc Zoology with Industrial Experience student, is coming towards the end of her placement year in South Africa.
-Its involved tough working hours, 45 degree heat, and little contact with friends and family back home.
-On the face of it, Jennifer’s’ placement sounds like an ordeal, however, it’s quite the opposite – she’s dreading coming home!
+Jennifer Thomson, a BSc Zoology with Industrial Experience student, is coming towards the end of her placement year in South Africa.
+It has involved tough working hours, 45 degree heat, and little contact with friends and family back home.
+On the face of it, Jennifer’s’ placement sounds like an ordeal; however, it’s quite the opposite – she’s dreading coming home!
 Here, discover just why these seven months in South Africa have been so fantastic and why she believes every student should seek a placement year during their studies…

 Hi!
 My name is Jenn, and I am a Zoology with industrial experience student at The University of Manchester, currently on placement here at the Succulent Karoo Research Station (SKRS), South Africa.
 Having been here for 7 months already, I am looking forward to spending my final few months in the most extreme and beautiful place I have visited so far.